Table of Contents

 Services

-• Meter Reading: to regularly read meters and export their data to the Climkit Cloud.
+• Meter reading: to regularly read meters and export their data to the Climkit Cloud.

-• Sensor Reading: used to read sensors and export their data to the Climkit Cloud.
+• Sensor reading: used to read sensors and export their data to the Climkit Cloud.

-• Optimization: algorithm to optimize self-consumption of solar electricity.
+• Optimization: algorithm to optimize solar self-consumption.

-• Card Readers: to interact with RFID readers and open or close relays.
+• Card readers: to interact with RFID readers and open or close relays.

-Tab Counters
+Tab Meters

-It can also be used to modify the primary Modbus or Mbus address of a device.
+It can also be used to modify the Modbus or Mbus primary address of a device.

-2. Upload the Configuration File
+2. Upload the configuration file

-• Connect the Gateway to your local router with an Ethernet cable and plug the Gateway into its power supply.
+• Connect the Gateway to your local router with an Ethernet cable and plug in the Gateway to its power supply.

 • Wait a few minutes, then open a web browser and go to the local configuration server at http://climkit.local:8080/ (or the local IP, e.g., 192.168.1.10:8080).